LindiPorter/RevProject1/README.md

   * HTML, JavaScript, CSS, Bootstrap

 ## Features
 Below are the features currently implemented in this system.
-Following these features is a list of tasks to develop which will improve the functionality of the system.
+There is also a list of tasks to develop, which will further improve the functionality of the system.

   1. Employee logs in with corresponding username and password.
   2. Employee creates an expense request including type, amount, and description of request.